Guest Post from my blogger friend and mutual Costa Rica Lover, Ann Creed, from Costa Rica Learn.

 6. Corcovado National Park and Cano Island

 This is one of the best places you can find in all Central America, known for its rich wildlife and birds.
 Corcovado National Park is actually a primary rain forest and has a lot of unusual and beautiful trees.
 I would recommend you to visit the park with a guide because if you are alone, you might easily get lost in the dense and unforgiving forest.
 You can take a boat ride from the side-places to Cano Island which can remind you about Robinson Crusoe.
 With beautiful long stretches of unspoiled beaches to stroll upon, it is a day trip from the mainland.
-The place is uninhabited and you can find a very attractive scenery out there.
+The place is uninhabited, and you can find very attractive scenery out there.
 And trust me, you can never sleep there, I mean, sleep won’t come at all!

-Other Eco-Tours to Go on
+Other Eco Tours in Costa Rica to Go on

 1. Rancho Margot “ Arenal Volcano, Lake Arenal

-If you want to see all the food growing organically, electricity-driven by water powered generators, a unique setting allowing you to seen the beauty of Lake Arenal and a mighty river that runs through the middle of the property, this self-sustaining ranch (learning center) is the place for you.
+If you want to see all the food growing organically, electricity-driven by water powered generators, a unique setting allowing you to see the beauty of Lake Arenal and a mighty river that runs through the middle of the property, this self-sustaining ranch (learning center) is the place for you.

 This is another nature lover’s paradise that allows you to have a guided tour of the ranch or horseback rides to the peak with a view of Lake Arenal you will never find anywhere else.
 The ranch also offers several beautiful bungalows for their guest and their food in the restaurant is awesome.
 You can also find a yoga center on the banks of the river there.

-The beautiful place is located around 19 miles south of Limon on the Caribbean coast.
+The Sloth refuge is located around 19 miles south of Limon on the Caribbean coast.
 This is an excellent place for the treatment for the injured sloths.
 The injured ones are taken here, then after that, they are nursed back on the wild.
 Judy and her husband Larry built up this refugee camp and will charge around $25 for a tour.
 You will be able to see the learning of the baby sloths at the first hand and also will be able to learn about this strange creature’s lifestyle.
 The main attraction of this place is Buttercup, who was the first to be rescued from the highway when she was only a few months old and thus, the journey of the refugee camp had begun since.

 Enjoyed this post?
 Pin it!